Oil & Gas Royalties Can Diversify your

 Our client also believes as we do, that exposure to a hard asset, outside of his gold, can help him to protect his portfolio against inflation or dollar devaluation.
 And, unlike traditional real estate, owning royalties provides passive income with little to no operational risk or additional capital expenditures.

-Do more with your exchange than just avoid the taxes.
+Do more with your exchange than just defer the taxes.
 Benefit your portfolio by increasing its level of diversification and passively take advantage of the domestic oil & gas shale boom by owning the minerals.